Covid 19 coronavirus: Spending halved during lockdown

 Retail statistics manager Kathy Hicks said the significant fall was expected.

-"The record decline in spending was a direct result of businesses hibernating because of the Covid-19 lockdown,"
+"The record decline in spending was a direct result of businesses hibernating because of the Covid-19 lockdown."

 Total retail sales fell $2.6 billion (47 per cent) in April 2020, after adjusting for seasonal effects.
 This is the largest fall in both dollar terms and percentage change since the series began in 2002.